 Members

-ICANN shall be the sole member of the Corporation within the meaning of section 5056 of the CCC (the “Member”).
+ICANN shall be the sole member of the Corporation within the meaning of section 5056 of the California Corporations Code (“CCC”) (the “Member”).
 No other person shall be admitted to membership of the Corporation without the approval of the Member.

 Rights of the Member

 The Member shall have the right to vote, as set forth in these Bylaws, on the election of directors, on the sale, transfer or disposition of the Corporation’s assets (other than in the ordinary course of the Corporation’s business), on any merger and its principal terms and any amendment to those terms, on any election to dissolve the Corporation and on any amendment or repeal of these Bylaws.
-In addition, the Member shall have all rights afforded to members under the CCC.
+In addition, the Member shall have all rights afforded to the Member as set forth in the Articles of Incorporation of the Corporation (the “Articles of Incorporation”) and to members under the CCC.

 Proof of Action of the Member

-The vote, written assent, or other action of the Member shall be evidenced by, and the Corporation shall be entitled to rely upon, a certificate of the secretary or other officer of the Member stating (a) the actions taken by the Member, (b) that such actions were taken in accordance with the Member’s bylaws (the “ICANN Bylaws,”) and (c) the authorization of the Member for such certification.
+The vote, written assent, or other action of the Member shall be evidenced by, and the Corporation shall be entitled to rely upon, a certificate of the secretary or other officer of the Member stating (a) the actions taken by the Member, (b) that such actions were taken in accordance with the Member’s bylaws (the “ICANN Bylaws”) and (c) the authorization of the Member for such certification.

 Annual Meeting of the Member

-An annual meeting of the Member of the Corporation shall be held in accordance with the ICANN Bylaws.
+An annual meeting of the Member of the Corporation shall be held on a date specified by the Board pursuant to Section 4.7 of these Bylaws.
+At the annual meeting, Directors shall be elected and other proper business may be transacted.

+Meetings of the Member shall be held at any place within or outside California designated by the Board or by the written consent of the Member entitled to vote at such meeting given before or after the meeting.
+In the absence of any such designation, Member meetings shall be held at the Corporation’s principal office.

 Special Meetings of the Member

-Special meetings of the Member for any lawful purpose or purposes may be called in accordance with the ICANN Bylaws.
+Special meetings of the Member for any lawful purpose or purposes may be called at any time by the President, the Chairperson or the Member.

 Action by Written Consent